SAP-samples/codejam-cap-llm/exercises/05-explore-destination-service/README.md

 ## Summary

-At this point, you have learned more about the destination service, how to configure a destination for connecting to SAP generative AI Hub, and how to bind to the destination service instance using the cds CLI.
+At this point, you have learned more about the destination service, how to configure a destination for connecting to Generative AI Hub, and how to bind to the destination service instance using the cds CLI.

 ## Further reading